Waterfall Farm lifts vertical farming to new heights

 Option 2: Using Compost-tea Bioreactors

 The "drain-to-waste" garden soil methodology illustrated above is described in detail on page 8 in the application.
 The compost-tea brewing bioreactors described on page 9 have perfect synergy with the tall towers.
-An air-compressor is used to perform two synergistic tasks:
+An air-compressor is used to perform two synergistic tasks:1) Air is bubbled through "compost-tea" to enable the brewing process to proceed optimally.

 2) Once the tea is fully brewed, air pressure is used to pump the nutrient fluid up the very tall towers.